-The College has formal procedures for fairly adjudicating possible cases of academic dishonesty.
+The College has formal procedures for fairly adjudicating possible violations of the academic honesty policy.
 An academic honesty subcommittee of the Committee on Academic Standing handles all such cases.

-You should know that once an instructor submits a case of possible dishonesty to the subcommittee, that instructor is no longer allowed to communicate with you about this issue.
+You should know that once an instructor submits a case regarding a possible violation to the subcommittee, that instructor is no longer allowed to communicate with you about this issue.
 To maximize objectivity, all communication about the case must occur between the subcommittee and the student, typically with assistance from registrar's office staff.
-For more information, see the penultimate section of the full policy ("Honesty in Academic Work"), entitled "Process for Review of Alleged Violations of the Honesty Policy."
+For complete information, see the penultimate section of the full policy ("Honesty in Academic Work"), entitled "Process for Review of Alleged Violations of the Honesty Policy."